daormar/debasher/doc/design_doc_resident.md

   and processes that misbehave instead of crashing (Byzantine faults).
 - **The `Supervisor` is not itself supervised.** If it dies, the nodes keep running with their state, but nobody relaunches a crashed node until the `Supervisor` is relaunched by hand.
-This is simply documented, and no mechanism is added for now.
+No mechanism covers this (see "Supervising the `Supervisor`" in Future work).

 **Note on `fsync`, and why the level above is enough for now.** When a process writes to a file, the operating system copies the data into its own memory (the